Gwerdonatus/lambda-deploy-demo/README.md

 The script:

-1. Reads your packaged Lambda code (`lambda.zip`).
+1. Reads your packaged Lambda code (`lambda.zip`) or builds it from source.
+2. Loads configuration from environment variables or `config.json`.
-2. Connects to AWS Lambda via Boto3.
+3. Connects to AWS Lambda via Boto3.
-3. Checks if the function exists:
+4. Checks if the function exists:

    * If yes → updates the code.
    * If no → creates a new function.
-4. Returns the function ARN or an error message.
+5. Returns the function ARN or an error message.

 ---